How to prepare for a recession. 10 ways to secure your financial future

 You could try and pay off the smallest debts as quick as possible to see progress asap – the debt snowball method.

-Debt can be a complicated subject depending on how it fits into your overall financial situation.
+Debt can be complicated depending on how it fits into your financial situation.
 A way to get free advice is through Stepchange and the Money advice service.

 6. Remember what you are investing for – the long term